 What to Expect: 2020-21

-KU Libraries will remain open to patrons for the majority of the winter intersession.
-A detailed schedule of hours (pdf) for each KU Libraries location throughout the winter session is available.
+All KU Libraries locations across campus are open to the public for the spring 2021 semester.
+A detailed schedule of hours for each location is available online (pdf).

 We welcome you safely.